top of page

 What is Little League Elbow?

 Little League Elbow is an overuse injury that affects the inside of the elbow (the medial side).
-It happens when the repetitive throwing motion places too much stress on the growth plate and tendons around the elbow.
+It occurs when the repetitive throwing motion places too much stress on the growth plate and tendons around the elbow.
 Kids are particularly vulnerable because their bones and joints are still developing.

 Think of it like this: every time your child throws, their elbow experiences a small tug.
 Over time, too many of those tugs without enough rest or proper mechanics can lead to pain, irritation, or even damage.